elacy/Blog/_posts/2012-12-04-phpbb-youtube-bbcode.md

 ![](/assets/images/2012/12/youtube-stacked_google_200px.png)

-The standard response to how do I create a YouTube BBCode is
+The standard response to how do I create a YouTube BBCode is <!-- more -->

 Use the following BBCode usage: